E (New York City Subway service): Archer Avenue changes

 The 1988 changes angered some riders because they resulted in the loss of direct Queens Boulevard Express service at local stations east of 71st Avenue (169th Street, Sutphin Boulevard, Van Wyck Boulevard and 75th Avenue stations).
 Local elected officials pressured the MTA to eliminate all-local service at these stations.
 As part of service cuts on September 30, 1990, the R was cut back to 71st Avenue outside of rush hours.
-Local service to 179th Street was replaced by F trains, which provided Queens Boulevard Express service, during middays, evenings, and weekends, and local G service during late nights.
+Local service to 179th Street was replaced by F trains, which provided Queens Boulevard Express service during middays, evenings, and weekends, and local G service during late nights.

 In May 1989, Sunday headways were reduced from twelve minutes to ten minutes.
 As part of the changes, on October 1, 1990, morning rush hour service from 179th Street was discontinued, and all E trains began running to Jamaica Center.
 In addition, the frequency of E service was reduced from 15 trains per hour to 12 trains per hour to allow the frequency of F service to be increased from 15 trains per hour to 20 trains per hour.
 The frequency of F service was subsequently reduced to running every 3 1/2 minutes on April 15, 1991, before being increased back to 3 1/3 minutes, or about 18 trains per hour, on October 26, 1992.
 On April 1, 1991, E trains were shortened to run with six-car trains between 11 p.m. and 6 a.m. in order to increase passenger security during overnight hours.

 In 1992, the MTA considered three options to improve service at the local stops east of 71st Avenue, including leaving service as is, having E trains run local east of 71st Avenue along with R service, and having F trains run local east of 71st Avenue replacing R service, which would be cut back to 71st Avenue at all times.
 The third option was chosen to be tested for six months starting in October or November 1992.
 The test started on October 26, 1992, and was implemented on a permanent basis six months later, eliminating express service along Hillside Avenue.

 63rd Street changes

-On March 23, 1997, the E service began stopping at 75th Avenue and Briarwood during evenings, nights and weekends.
-On August 30, 1997, E service began running local in Queens during late nights in order to ease connections, reduce the need for late night transfers, and provide even service intervals.
-On the same date, late night G service was permanently cut back from 179th Street to Court Square, replaced by F service running local east of Queens Plaza, doubling late night service frequency at Queens Boulevard local stations.
+On March 23, 1997, the E began stopping at 75th Avenue and Briarwood during evenings, nights and weekends.
+On August 30, 1997, E service began making all stops in Queens during overnight hours in order to ease connections, reduce the need for overnight transfers, and provide even service intervals.
+On the same date, overnight G service was permanently cut back from 179th Street to Court Square, replaced by F service making all stops east of Queens Plaza, doubling overnight service frequency at Queens Boulevard local stations.
 On September 8, 1998, E trains began running at a frequency of eight trains per hour middays, an increase from six trains per hour.